 Thanks to their experience reviewing thousands and thousands of resumes, recruiters agree that below categories are the worst because they are simple so unprofessional and therefore will immediately kill your chances of getting the job:

-- Email addresses that contain body parts
+1. Email addresses that mention body parts

 This may seem common sense but you would be surprised how many email addresses contain words like “booty”, “boobs” or things like “hotblondie”.

 Again, this is not rocket science but seriously, don’t ever include curse words in your email address.
 Especially not when you’re planning to put that email address on a resume or a job application.

 3. Email addresses that include references to sex